MicrosoftDocs/cloud-adoption-framework/docs/modernize/data-platform-modernization.md

 :::image type="content" source="../_images/modernize/migration-journey-tools-and-services.png" alt-text="Diagram showing the tools and services for your migration journey.":::

-To support Oracle and NoSQL data migrations, you can also use Azure Database Migration Service for certain types of source-to-target databases.
-For example, migrating Oracle databases to PostgreSQL or migrating MongoDB databases to Azure Cosmos DB.
-More commonly, adoption teams use partner tools or custom scripts to migrate to Azure Cosmos DB, Azure HDInsight, or virtual machine options based on infrastructure as a service (IaaS).
+To support Oracle and NoSQL data migrations, you can also use [Azure Database Migration Service](/azure/dms/) for certain types of source-to-target databases, like migrating Oracle databases to PostgreSQL and MongoDB databases to Azure Cosmos DB.
+More commonly, adoption teams use partner tools or custom scripts to migrate to Azure Cosmos DB, Azure HDInsight, or virtual machine (VM) options based on infrastructure as a service (IaaS).

 ## Considerations and guidance

-When you use Azure Database Migration Service for data migration and data modernization, it's important to understand:
+Before you use the [Azure Database Migration Service](/azure/dms/) for data migration and modernization, it's important to understand and weigh the following factors:

-- The current platform for hosting the data source
+- Current platform for hosting the data source
-- The current version
+- Platform version
+- Number of servers and databases
+- Size of databases
+- Acceptable business downtime during the migration pro
-- The future platform and version that best supports the customer hypothesis or target
+- Future platform and version that best supports your hypothesis or target

 ### Data migration types